jeet7223/yii2googleLogin/README.md

-step 1  cd to root directory of the project in terminal or command promopt
+Step 1  cd to root directory of the project in terminal or command promopt
 <br>
-step 2  enter -:
+Step 2  enter -:
 ```html
     php init
 ```